 Outlook is a popular desktop email program that many corporations and individuals use to manage their email accounts and calendars.
 While it's a powerful tool, it can be a bit overwhelming for new users.
 Or for users who are returning to Outlook after a long time.

 With so many features, it's easy to get lost in Outlook.
 But when you learn to use it to its full potential, you'll be amazed at how efficient and productive you can be.
-So, here are the top 10 Microsoft Outlook tips and tricks to help you get the most out of your Outlook.

 1. Organize your emails into folders